Revision 23-2; April 28, 2023

 Can someone represent me in a hearing?
 Can others participate with me at the hearing?

 You have the right to ask someone to represent you at the hearing and to help you state your case.
-You also may invite other individuals who may provide additional information.
+You also may invite other people to provide more information.
+However, the hearings officer may limit the number of participants in a hearing.

 What is the time frame to file an appeal?